 The following qualifications would exempt candidates from the proficiency test:

-- have a bilingual certificate (from high school French Immersion)
+- A bilingual certificate (from high school French Immersion)

 - Graduated from a Francophone Secondary School (official transcript required from the secondary school)

-- have a major in French language, linguistics or literature (official transcript required from the post secondary Institution)
+- A major in French language, linguistics or literature (official transcript required from the post secondary Institution)

-- have a B.Ed in a Francophone B.Ed program
+- A B.Ed in a Francophone B.Ed program

 You will need to provide proof of one of the above before being exempt from the proficiency test.

 Documentation for exemption from the FSL proficiency test can only be submitted to firstname.lastname@example.org at the time of registration.

 Candidates must have an active OCT number to register for the FSL proficiency test.

 The test cannot be taken twice within the same session.
 There are no refunds or deferrals for a French Proficiency Test.